k-nuth/docs/content/user_guide/run_insight.md

 ## Configuration files:

-Bitprim Insight uses two configuration files one for the Insight-API and another for the Bitprim Node, each configuration file can be found in their respective section.
+Bitprim Insight uses two configuration files: one for the Insight-API and another for the Bitprim Node; each configuration file can be found in their respective section.

-For this example I'm going to create a **appsettings.json** in the build folder **/root/bitprim-insight/bitprim.insight/** and a **bitprim-node.cfg** in the folder **/root/data/**.
-Using the the insight configuration file and bitcoin cash testnet configuration file.
+For this example I'm going to create an **appsettings.json** file in the build folder **/root/bitprim-insight/bitprim.insight/** and a **bitprim-node.cfg** file in the folder **/root/data/**.
+The insight configuration file and bitcoin cash testnet configuration file will be used.

 ## Run Insight:
 ```